You may apply as a beginning freshman if you meet one of these standards:

 Your First Steps to Becoming a College Graduate

-1. Apply to be admitted to El Centro College.
+1. Apply to be admitted to the college.

 Complete an online application for admission.
 Applying early is a good idea.
 An early start also ensures you have plenty of time to visit with an advisor and plan your course schedule.
 There are several convenient ways to get an application and apply: